society-for-the-blind/slate2-proposal/slate2_proposal.md

 Software licensed under an open source (or even under a more strict free software) license can be sold for a price or licensed for a fee just like any other product.[@https://blog.codecentric.de/en/2012/05/using-gpl-licensed-components-in-proprietary-projects/,@https://www.gnu.org/licenses/gpl-faq#DoesTheGPLAllowMoney,]

 #### 2.3.5.3 Business models for open source software

+##### 2.3.5.2.3 Controversies

+It can be especially hard if one would like to choose an open source license for a commercial project as some of them are historically abused for unethical business practices[@http://www.dr-chuck.com/csev-blog/2014/09/how-to-achieve-vendor-lock-in-with-a-legit-open-source-license-affero-gpl/;@http://www.davewentzel.com/content/open-source-licensing] and some have pejorative connotations associated with them by negative campaigns at the time when open source practices where perceived as a threat by corporations (e.g., adjectives "viral" and "infectious" used for copyleft licenses[@https://en.wikipedia.org/wiki/Viral_license]).

 3 Project rationale
 ===================